 At least two hours of general orientation training shall be devoted to the topic of dementia and cognitive impairments.
 All curricula for training related to dementia shall reflect current standards of practice and care.

-In addition to the requirements relative to the general orientation set forth in 651 CMR 12.07(1)(a) through (m), all personnel providing Personal Care Services shall receive at least one additional hour of orientation devoted to the topic of Self-administered Medication Management.
+In addition to the requirements relative to the general orientation set forth in 651 CMR 12.07(1)(a) through (m), all personnel providing Personal Care Services shall receive at least one additional hour of orientation devoted to the topic of Self-administered Medication Management provided by a nurse.

 Both the Residence Manager and Service Coordinator shall receive an additional two-hour training devoted to dementia care topics.